jembi/openhim-dhis2-architecture/README.md

 # OpenHIM - DHIS2 Architecture

-A genetic architecture for OpenHIM to DHIS2 integrations
+A generic architecture for OpenHIM to DHIS2 integrations

 ## Architecture Overview